build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 Congratulations!
 You have finished the tutorial on creating an ETL pipeline with Amazon EMR and Apache Spark.

 In this tutorial, we learned how to build an ETL pipeline, which can be applied in different batch processing use-cases, like e-commerce sales data analysis.
 We learned how to extract the data from S3 and then transform the data based on our requirement by using a simple Glue ETL (pySpark) job.
 And then finally, we analyzed the data using SQL via Amazon Athena.
-If you're interested in learning more about ERM and Spark-based ETL, you may like to check this [workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/c86bd131-f6bf-4e8f-b798-58fd450d3c44/en-US/spark-etl).
+If you're interested in learning more about ERM and Spark-based ETL, you may like to check out this [workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/c86bd131-f6bf-4e8f-b798-58fd450d3c44/en-US/spark-etl).